kubecost/docs/custom-prom.md

 ![Prometheus status diagnostic](./images/prom-status.png)

-### Data Retention
+### Data retention

-By default, metric retention is 91 days, however the retention of data can be further increased with a configurable value for a property `etlDailyStoreDurationDays`
+By default, metric retention is 91 days, however the retention of data can be further increased with a configurable value for a property `etlDailyStoreDurationDays`.

 You can find this value (here)[https://github.com/kubecost/cost-analyzer-helm-chart/blob/9f3d7974247bfd3910fbf69d0d4bd66f1335201a/cost-analyzer/values.yaml#L340].